Simon’s Cat Price Hits $0.0000 on Top Exchanges (CAT)

-Simon’s Cat (CAT) traded 0.4% lower against the US dollar during the 1 day period ending at 23:00 PM Eastern on October 3rd.
-One Simon’s Cat token can currently be bought for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-Over the last week, Simon’s Cat has traded 31.4% lower against the US dollar.
-Simon’s Cat has a total market capitalization of $202.06 million and $51.61 million worth of Simon’s Cat was traded on exchanges in the last day.
+Simon’s Cat (CAT) traded down 14.6% against the dollar during the one day period ending at 18:00 PM Eastern on October 9th.
+One Simon’s Cat token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Simon’s Cat has a market cap of $158.01 million and approximately $61.60 million worth of Simon’s Cat was traded on exchanges in the last day.
+Over the last seven days, Simon’s Cat has traded 18.9% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.